Midway ISD Ag Science Instructional Facility Contract

 - a $15 cash deposit and an additional $5 usage fee will be required to check out clippers for personal usage.

 - Clippers will be signed out to an individual and must be returned by the same individual within 3 days of the checkout, otherwise the deposit is forfeited.

 - Any damage caused to any set of clippers signed to an individual will be fixed at the expense of the individual signed to.
 Lost or stolen clippers must be replaced by the individual that signed them out at the same cost of the original clippers.

 - Clippers must be returned in the same state they were checked out in.

 - If your deposit is forfeited at any time, you must re-submit another deposit in order to check them out again.

 - All preset clip dates under the supervision of the Ag Science Teacher will not require the stated deposit.

-- Clippers can only be checked out at Midway High School from Rebekah White.
+- Clippers can only be checked out at Midway High School from Krista Burch.
 Written requests must be made at least 24 hours in advance.

 Please be aware that red trash cans are currently at the barn for trash purposes.
 You are only to dump feed bags and normal trash into these.
 Shavings, pen excrement, and swept crusher fine are all to be taken out to the pasture in the appropriate dumping area.
 Trash will be picked up every Wednesday and all trash needs to be in the trash cans, not next to it.